k1ln/String/README.md

 String (Big capital S) is of type string so you can do anything with it you can do with a string. + and [] work as expected.
 If you want to use it with other functions don't forget to change the variable type before with string() or s.Tostring().

-Functions which are not part of the main golang strings package but add to the functionality and comfort.
-Functions were only tested on Linux:
+Following additional functions are not part of the main golang strings package but add to the functionality and comfort you would expect in other languages.

+These functions were only tested on Linux:

 ### **Substr(start, end int) String**
 A normal substring function utf-8 compatible.